|

 I want to be the one to do it!! ;) . . .
 Look out, here I come!

-when they cast someone too feminine for that as well, like Kim Kardashian or
+they cast someone too feminine for that as well, like Kim Kardashian

 Sofia Vergara.
 Why not somebody strong like athlete Kyra

-want to see is a strong old-er woman in The Expendables 2.
-And not a
+to see is a strong old-er woman in The Expendables 2.
+And

-scantily dressed bimbette.
-We're way overdue for a girl to be "one of
+not a scantily dressed bimbette.
+We're way overdue for a girl to be

 FELLOW FREAKS